 We’ve previously written about booking the cheapest flights on the web and tips on flying deeply discounted European carriers.
 For more in-depth specific information, consult these previous posts.
 This post is a general overview of how to save on booking plane tickets worldwide, broken down in a simplified manner.

-1) Play the Credit Card and Airline Points Game for Dirt Cheap Flights!
+1) Play the Credit Card Points Game to Get Very Cheap Plane Tickets

-Utilize credit cards with big bonus point offers to get free flights to amazing destinations around the world.
-With some cards, if you cancel within the year, you don’t have to pay the annual fee either.
+Take advantage of credit cards with big bonus point offers to get free very cheap flights.
+With some cards, if you cancel within the year, you don’t even have to pay the annual fee.
 The Delta Skymiles American Express Gold Card is free the first year and just $95 each year after.
-They give a 40,000 point bonus after you charge just $1,000.
+They give at least a 40,000 point bonus after you charge just $1,000.
 Sometimes the bonus offer is 60,000 miles – plenty for a free international flight.
 There are a lot of other perks to having the card like free checked bags on Delta flights.

 2) Search Multiple Aggregate Sites for Cheap Plane Tickets

-Aggregate sites like Momondo, Matrix Airfare Search and Skyscanner search many sites at once (including most discount European carriers like Ryanair), and are generally the best places to find the cheapest tickets online.
+Aggregate sites like Momondo, Matrix Airfare Search and Skyscanner search many sites at once (including most discount European carriers like Ryanair), and are generally the best places to find the cheapest plane tickets online.
 They spend more advertising on the web and less advertising on TV, which is less expensive for them and you.